redstrate/Kawari/CONTRIBUTING.md

 * The IPC opcodes _will_ change and must all be replaced.
 * Check and update the various constants in `lib.rs`.
 * If the Excel schema changed, update the Icarus version in `Cargo.toml`.
+* If [Unscrambler](https://github.com/perchbirdd/Unscrambler/) updated, make sure to copy over the tables in `resources/`.

 ## IPC Opcodes